 Contemporary authors writing about Hispanic heritage in the United States include Pam Muñoz Ryan, whose award-winning work of juvenile fiction is featured in the EDSITEment lesson plan, Esperanza Rising: Learning Not to Be Afraid to Start Over (the lesson plan is also available in Spanish).
 Set in the early 1930s, twenty years after the Mexican Revolution and during the Great Depression, Esperanza Rising tells the story of a young Mexican girl's courage and resourcefulness when, at the tender age of thirteen, she finds herself living in a strange new world.
 Pam Muñoz Ryan also enriches her story with extensive historical background.
 Students are given an opportunity to engage in interesting classroom activities that encourage them to imagine the difficult choices facing those who decide to leave home and immigrate to the United States.

 More resources are featured on EDSITEment’s new section Best-of the-Web Spanish Language Websites, which offers teachers, parents, and students dozens of websites evaluated by panels of educators and approved by EDSITEment for use in the classroom for their quality, educational potential, and presentation.
-The websites can be found on EDSITEment’s Reference Shelf and are grouped by Spanish proficiency level.
+The websites can be found on EDSITEment’s Teachers Toolbox (Reference Shelf) and are grouped by Spanish proficiency level.
 They represent a rich, multifaceted array of Spanish language content from various fields within the humanities.
-Sample excellent audio resources, like La Red de Radioifusoras y Televisoras Educativas y Culturales de México A.C., which offers a wide collection of webcasts with video and audio related to cultural events and performances in Mexico, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.
+Sample excellent audio resources, like BBC Mundo.com, which contains news of the world in Spanish, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.